paloma-git/COVID19_finalproject/README.md

 (downloaded: October 27, 2021; last accessed: December 10, 2021)

 The "Data Cleanup" folder includes the codes used to reduce the number of samples and features presented in the raw data obtained above.
 The datasets were  cleaned to a level where they are comparable.
-They each contain 7 features, 5 of which are COVID-19 symptoms (Cough, Fever, Sore throat, Shortness of breath, Headache) and gender (if women=1) and age group (if over 60=1).
+They each contain 7 features, 5 of which are COVID-19 symptoms (Cough, Fever, Sore throat, Shortness of breath, Headache) and gender (if gender is female = 1) and age group (if age over 60 = 1).
 All samples are of patients who tested positive for COVID-19.

 The "Data Analysis" folder uses the already cleaned-up datasets ready to use with the provided codes.
 The clean datasets are: